MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-passwordless-migration-nodejs.md

 ---
-title: Migrate a Node.js application to use passwordless connections with Azure SQL Database
+title: Migrate a Node.js application to use passwordless connections
 description: Learn how to migrate a Node.js application to use passwordless connections with Azure SQL Database.
 author: diberry
 ms.author: rotabor